According to a recent survey, 54% of employers believe soft skills are highly important.

 How to list soft skills on a resume

-Here are three strategies for including soft skills naturally in a resume:
+Here are three strategies for including soft skills naturally in a resume to emphasize the strengths that employers are looking for:

 Here’s an example of an effective resume objective that shows the applicant’s soft skills: